-If lawyers do not follow this proposed Rule, they risk discipline (e.g., disbarment, or suspension from the practice of law).
-In addition, Courts enforce the Rules in the course of litigation (e.g., sanctions, disqualification).
-Courts also routinely imply private rights of action from violation of the Rules - malpractice and tort suits by third parties (non-clients).
-105
+The Honorable Justices of the State of Maine Supreme Judicial Court June 5, 2018 Page 31 of 32 addition, Courts enforce the Rules in the course of litigation (e.g., sanctions, disqualification).
+Courts also routinely imply private rights of action from violation of the Rules - malpractice and tort suits by third parties (non-clients).119

 Unsurprisingly, Professor Rotunda and Professor Dzienkowski disagree with the Rule's proponents that lawyers "should rely on prosecutorial discretion because disciplinary boards do not have the resources to prosecute every violation."
-As discussed supra at pp. 23-27, "[d]iscretion, however, may lead to abuse of discretion, with disciplinary authorities going after lawyers who espouse unpopular ideas."
-106
+As discussed supra at pp. 24-27, "[d]iscretion, however, may lead to abuse of discretion, with disciplinary authorities going after lawyers who espouse unpopular ideas."
+120

 A lawyer's loss of his or her license to practice law is a staggering penalty and demands a stringent process, one in which the standards for enforcement are clear and respectful of the attorneys' rights, as well as the rights of others.
-Arizona's current Comment [3] that accompanies Rule 8.4(d) already provides a carefully crafted balance that works.
+Maine's current Comment [3] that already accompanies Rule 8.4(d) provides a carefully crafted balance that works.